aivarsk/aivarsk.github.io/_posts/2021-11-01-low-latency-kafka-producers.md

 tags: python c++ kafka latency
 ---

-TL;DR Set `socket.nagle.disable=True` to disable Nagle's algorithm
+TL;DR Don't forget to set `socket.nagle.disable=True` to disable Nagle's algorithm

-The code I am working with uses (Confluent Kafka Python library)[https://github.com/confluentinc/confluent-kafka-python] that calls (librdkafka C++ library)[https://github.com/edenhill/librdkafka] underneath.
+The code I am working with uses [Confluent Kafka Python library](https://github.com/confluentinc/confluent-kafka-python) that calls [librdkafka C++ library](https://github.com/edenhill/librdkafka) underneath.
 The code uses synchronous messaging: produces events one-by-one and ensures it is persisted in Kafka topic by waiting for acknowledgments from all replicas.
 This code is sensitive to latency and not so much to throughput.

 Several articles talk about tuning Kafka for latency.
 Even `librdkafka` mentions the two most important configuration properties for performance tuning:

 `batch.num.messages` - the minimum number of messages to wait for to accumulate in the local queue before sending off a message set.
 `queue.buffering.max.ms` - how long to wait for batch.num.messages to fill up in the local queue.

-`queue.buffering.max.ms` is the same `linger.ms` mentioned by other sources according to (librdkafka documentation)[https://raw.githubusercontent.com/edenhill/librdkafka/master/CONFIGURATION.md].
+`queue.buffering.max.ms` is the same `linger.ms` mentioned by other sources according to [librdkafka documentation](https://raw.githubusercontent.com/edenhill/librdkafka/master/CONFIGURATION.md).
 But that's about the only *real* advice those articles provide.
 Some go into replication factor and number of acknowledgments and sacrificing durability for performance.

 I wrote short python code that produces messages sequentally in a loop and calculates the time it takes:
 ```python